 World War II

 Patton’s Third Army fought its way through to relieve the Americans desperately fighting to defeat the attacking German forces.
 The weather was atrocious and Allied air power was useless.
 Patton had a prayer written for good weather.
-Patton prayed the prayer, the scene from the movie Patton depicting this may be viewed here.
 The skies cleared after Patton prayed the weather prayer, and Allied air power was unleashed on the attacking Germans.